yosefmaru/Text-Sender/README.md

 &nbsp;

+**What is this App**

+This web-app sends a random bible verse by entering a phone number.
+It was used by church members to receive a verse during a new year eve celebration.
+It is built using React web framework for user interface and Python for backend functions.

 **Frontend**

 The contents and build artifacts of the website are stored in S3.
-Amazon CloudFront caches the frontend content from S3, presenting the application to the user via a distribution.
+Amazon CloudFront caches the frontend content from S3, serving the application to the user via an edge location.

 **Backend**